Filing an international student tax return – U.S. tax season survival guide for students on F-1 visa

 Sprintax is the nonresident partner of choice for TurboTax and the only online federal and state self-prep tax software for nonresidents in the US.

-By creating a Sprintax account you can easily prepare fully completed and compliant 1040NR (nonresident tax return) and form 8843 tax documents.
+By creating a Sprintax account you can easily prepare a fully compliant 1040NR (nonresident tax return) and form 8843 tax documents.

 Sprintax will also help you to claim your maximum legal tax refund.